 For the cake

-- 2 cups plain flour I used 1 cup wholemeal, 1 cup white
+- 2 cups all purpose flour I like 1 cup white and 1 cup whole wheat.

 - 1 teaspoon baking powder

 - ½ teaspoon baking soda

 - ½ cup coconut shredded, desiccated or flaked

 - 2 medium to large ripe bananas mashed

 - ½ cup brown sugar dark or light

 - ½ cup oil I often use half light olive oil and half canola (or vegetable) oil, but any is fine.